Elehiggle/ChatGPTMattermostChatbot/README.md

 ```

 The chatbot will connect to the Mattermost server and start listening for messages.
-When a user mentions the chatbot in a message or sends a direct message to the chatbot, the chatbot will process the message, extract text content from links (if any), handle image content using the Vision API, and send the response back to the Mattermost channel.
+When a user mentions the chatbot in a message or sends a direct message to the chatbot, the chatbot will process the message, extract text content from links (if any), handle image content using the Vision API, if necessary queries the DALL-E-3 API, and send the response back to the Mattermost channel.

 > **Note:** If you don't trust your users at all, it's recommended to disable the URL/image grabbing feature, even though the chatbot filters out local addresses and IPs.